logaretm/vee-validate/docs/content/guide/composition-api/validation.md

 </script>
 ```

 The downside of using `useFieldModel` instead of `useField` is you lose a few field-specific features like validation trigger handling and field-level meta information.
+This means all errors for these models will be generated whenever the value changes.